OpenTTD/OpenTTD/README.md

 ## 9.0) Licensing

 OpenTTD is licensed under the GNU General Public License version 2.0.
-For the complete license text, see the file 'COPYING'.
+For the complete license text, see the file 'COPYING.md'.
 This license applies to all files in this distribution, except as noted below.

 The squirrel implementation in src/3rdparty/squirrel is licensed under